AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/02-chapter-2-running-the-game.md

 ### Variety Series

-Some groups don't want a long campaign with sweeping plotlines; they prefer short, unconnected adventures.
+Some groups don't want a long campaign with sweeping plot lines; they prefer short, unconnected adventures.
 With that style of game, different players might take turns as DM for one to three sessions at a time, with each adventure standing as a self-contained story.

 ### Concurrent Campaigns